ysgurjar/pp4_expense_tracker/README.md

 ### The feasibility study

+For each of the feature requiremets listed above, a feasbility study was conducted to conclude MVP features provided time and budgeting constraint.
+The matrix below represents result of such study.

+**The table mentioned below will be populated as we move through development, testing and deployment stage.**

 | **STAGE** | **STRATEGY**                                                            | **STRATEGY**   | **STRATEGY**    | **FEASIBILITY**                                                                                                                 | **FEASIBILITY**       | **DEVELOPMENT AND TESTING**                         | **DEVELOPMENT AND TESTING**                              | **DEVELOPMENT AND TESTING** |
 | --------- | ----------------------------------------------------------------------- | -------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------- | --------------------- | --------------------------------------------------- | -------------------------------------------------------- | --------------------------- |
 | **Label** | **Opportunity**                                                         | **Importance** | **Feasibility** | **Comment**                                                                                                                     | **Selected for MVP?** | **Related GitHub issue that covers the user story** | **Is user story tested and passes acceptance criteria?** | **Proof of testing**        |